susanyang17/doc/dev-ref/Control_Components.md

 ## Context Menu

-The `showToolbar` attribute controls context menu's visibility, and it only accepts boolean literal.
+The `showContextMenu` attribute controls context menu's visibility, and it only accepts boolean literal.

 Default: `false`